 Certain types of firm cheese like Greek halloumi and Indian paneer can withstand direct contact with a medium-hot grate, which means you can grill slabs or slices of them to serve on sandwiches, in tacos, or as a vegetarian main with a salsa or chutney topping, or skewer cubes of them, whether alone or with meat and veggies, for a cheesy kebab upgrade.

 Other cheeses you can grill this way include kefalotyri (which you may know from salty saganaki), Brazilian grilling cheese (or queijo coalho, if you can find it), “bread cheese” (which is also sold as juustoleipa, or Finnish squeaky cheese in some parts), and Mexican panela.
-New in 2019, “Bonfire Cheese” is also making its way into stores across the U.S. These cheeses will all soften somewhat, but won’t lose their shape or melt away as their exterior crisps up.
+Introduced in 2019, “Bonfire Cheese” is also making its way into stores across the U.S. These cheeses will all soften somewhat, but won’t lose their shape or melt away as their exterior crisps up.
 Just lightly oil your grate to prevent sticking.

 In Tin Foil

 Softer cheeses like brie and Camembert get deliciously gooey and a little smoky on the grill, but they need support to keep them from oozing right through the grate.
 Aluminum foil is a perfect vessel that makes cleanup effortless too.
 You can cook the cheese on its own in the foil pack, then add a relish or fruit chutney for an easy appetizer to scoop up with crackers or grilled toast, or you can add aromatics to the cheese before you grill, including herbs, spices, and even a little booze.
 Be sure to use heavy duty foil so it doesn’t tear.
+Ideal for gourmet camping!

 On a Plank